Skip to main content

 Use HTTPSAlways use https:// URIs in production

-Validate audienceResource servers MUST check aud claim on every request
+Validate audienceResource servers MUST check the aud claim on every request

-Request minimal resourcesOnly request access to APIs you need for current operation
+Request minimal resourcesOnly request access to APIs needed for the current operation

-Use token downscopingAuthorize broadly, request narrowly at token endpoint
+Use token downscopingAuthorize broadly, request narrowly at the token endpoint

 Register URIs carefullyOnly register legitimate resource servers in client config